2022-23 Academic Year

 Living Allowance Increase

-There is an increase to the living allowances used to calculate eligibility for the 2021-22 school year.
+There is an increase to the living allowances used to calculate eligibility for the 2023-24 school year.
 This amount is used by Alberta Student Aid as part of the calculation of your total costs.

 Canada Student Financial Assistance Program Changes

-Doubling of Canada Student Grants
+Canada Student Grants Enhancements

 • Canada Student Grant for Full-Time Students